Namma Metro: Frequency

 The metro service runs between 05:00 and 23:00 hours.
 The service starts at 07:00 hours on Sundays.
-The end-to-end travel time on the Purple Line is 80 minutes, and on the Green Line 60 minutes.
+The end-to-end travel time on the Purple Line is approximately 85 minutes, and on the Green Line, nearly 60 minutes.
 Trains run every 5 minutes between Mysuru Road and Garudacharpalya on the Purple Line and between Nagasandra and Yelachenahalli on the Green Line, and every 10 minutes on other stations, due to inadequate trains.
 The frequency may be increased after new trains are delivered to BMRCL.
-Trains currently run at an interval of 19 minutes on the Yellow Line, as only 4 trains are available.
-Frequency on the Yellow line will increase to 5 minutes after all trains are delivered.
+Trains currently run at an interval of 10 minutes on the Yellow Line, as only seven trains are available.
+Frequency on the Yellow Line will increase to 5 minutes after all trains are delivered, with an expected 15-train capacity.

 Metro services have occasionally operated beyond 23:00 hours.
 Services are usually extended on festival days or when an international cricket match is held in the city.